stevan/slight/README.md

 ## Browser Support

-Slight now runs in modern web browsers!
-The browser implementation includes all core features including the **full process/actor system**.
+Slight runs in modern web browsers with a **visual terminal UI** that displays multiple process windows!
+The browser implementation includes all core features including the **full process/actor system with visual windows**.

 ### Quick Start